Stanford-EAO/BRIDGES_for_CA/docs/runningbridges.md

 ## Running BRIDGES on Stanford's Sherlock cluster

 There exist two ways to connect to Sherlock.
-Either through **Sherlock's web interface** or by **connecting VS Code and Sherlock** so that the folder structure on Sherlock appears as "normal" workspace folder in VS code.
+Either through **Sherlock's "OnDemand" web interface** or by **connecting VS Code and Sherlock** so that the folder structure on Sherlock appears as "normal" workspace folder in VS code.
 Learn how to connect to Sherlock by reading "Introduction to Sherlock".
 Then, follow the steps below to run BRIDGES.

-### Running the data preprocessing pipeline and the optimization model
+### Running the data preprocessing pipeline and/or the optimization model

 1. Connect to Sherlock as described in "Introduction to Sherlock".
 2. Copy the `BRIDGES_for_CA` repository to your Sherlock Home Directory.
 3. Have a look at the file `BRIDGES_for_CA/run_file.jl`.
 Make sure all lines are active.
 After running the model once, the `Pkg.add("")` lines can be deactivated using comments - this saves computation time.
 4. Now, have a look at the file `BRIDGES_for_CA/my_job.script`.
 In the line `#SBATCH --mail-user=XYZ@stanford.edu` include your email address.
 Return to this file and adjust the `#SBATCH` options, if your run fails because of insufficient computing power (you will know from the "slurm files" as described below).
-The file should look something like this (**note that there might have been updates to the file since this documentation was written**):
+The file should look something like this (note that there might have been minor updates to the file since this documentation was written):
 ``` title="BRIDGES_for_CA/my_job.script"
 #!/bin/bash